 Oil – approached like an impressionist.

-Children’s book – vector art with pencil outlines and colour.
+Children’s book – vector art with pencil outlines and color.

-Architecture – vector illustration emphasising the strong lines of a structure, or a looser, sketch-like approach with watercolour.
+Architecture – vector illustration emphasizing the strong lines of a structure, or a looser, sketch-like approach with watercolor.

 2011 – Golden Award of Montreaux – Print & Outdoor

 Client list Silke’s clients include Welt am Sonntag, Cicero, Bilanz, National Geographic, Bild, Glamour, Pfizer, Volkswagen, Bebe, Edeka, Santé, Degussa and Hanser Verlag.